 Shelter Nr.
 365, 2019

-The use of discarded materials from the past along with discarded materials from the present reflect on San Francisco’s continued transition as it reshapes itself in accordance with a changing demographic and an evolving world, inevitably displacing certain residents in favor of others.
-Long ago, before the advent of agriculture, all humans lived in easily reconstructed shelters, as nomads on the constant move after resources that would not sit still.
-Now, it is only the disenfranchised, the unhoused, living on the move within a world of walls and rules that continue this tradition.
+Using materials discarded in the past and in the present highlights San Francisco’s continued transition as it keeps building and rebuilding, reshaping itself as its needs and wants evolve, displacing certain residents in favor of others.
+Long ago, before the advent of agriculture, all humans lived in easily reconstructed shelters, as nomads constantly on the move after resources that wouldn’t sit still.
+Now, the disenfranchised, unhoused people living on the move within a world of walls and rules continue this tradition.

-Using historical artifacts discovered in the wake of current redevelopment — items which are, themselves, being displaced to make way for the future — in this sculpture helps to tie the piece to the past, while using discarded materials from the present is indicative of the lack of resources that people on the fringes of a very wealthy, modern San Francisco are left to contend with.
+Using excavated items which are, themselves, being displaced to make way for the future, this sculpture helps to tie the larger project to the past.
+Using discarded materials from the present indicates the scarcity facing people on the fringes of a very wealthy, modern San Francisco.

-This work evolved in collaboration with “Ineligible” – Art/Archeology – a project by San Francisco State University, 2019/2020 and Santo Tirso Museum of International Sculpture.
+This work evolved in collaboration with “Ineligible” – Art/Archeology, Creative (un)makings – a project by San Francisco State University, 2019/2020 and Santo Tirso Museum of International Sculpture.